princenyeche/jiraone/api.md

 # Using the API
-Jiraone basically allows you to create a report based method using Atlassian REST API on your cloud infrastructure. it uses a class method on the Endpoint Class, so you can easily call the direct Atlassian API.
+Jiraone basically allows you to create a report based method using Atlassian REST API on your cloud infrastructure.
+It uses a class method on the Endpoint class, so you can easily call the direct Atlassian API.
 In generating reports, you can create functions, classes or even methods to derive the desired results.